🏆 Top 1% Breed Reference — Updated 2026

 Poodle Growth Chart by Age (2026 Data)

-One of the most frequent questions new poodle owners ask: “Is my puppy growing at the right pace?”
-The table and chart below give you reliable benchmarks for average weight at each developmental milestone.
-Individual variation is normal — always consult your vet if you have concerns.
+The question every new owner eventually asks: “Is my puppy growing at the right pace?”
+The chart and table below give reliable benchmarks at each developmental milestone.
+Individual variation is completely normal — treat this as a guide, and loop in your vet if something looks off.

 📈 Weight Growth by Age (lbs) — All Three AKC Varieties